bzgnyc/printf/README.md

   - Character-by-character processing deemed acceptable for initial version to handle the combination of two character (e.g. `\n` and octal escape sequences (e.g. `"\123"`) required by the standard in addition to the Unicode escape sequences included as an extension
 * Don't scan the [_Format_] and/or [_Specifier_] components for escape sequences since escape sequences are not valid there by standard
 * Handle the appearence of `*` in the [_Format_] to indicate using the value of the next argument for the width and/or precision of a conversion specification with a simple substitution prior to passing the format to `printf(3)` for the same reasons that each batch was limited to one conversion specification
+* Use "positional" conversion specifications for calls to `printf(3)` so that it doesn't match the wrong argument to a conversion specification when another conversion specification (e.g. the format operand supplied by the user) is invalid
 * The "positional" or "number argument" conversion specification would not be supported (see [Standards](#Standards)) in the initial version

 ### Results